primer/view_components/.changeset/twelve-forks-drive.md

 "@primer/view-components": minor
 ---

-Add optional trailing_visual slot to SegmentedControl::Item.
-We will be able to add a label by calling `item.with_trailing_visual_label`.
+Add optional trailing_visual_label option to SegmentedControl::Item.
+Setting this value will add a text Label to the right of the item.
 <!-- Changed components: Primer::Alpha::SegmentedControl -->